nittka/egit-extensions/README.md

 # Steps to build and use the plugin

 Currently, there is no update site.
-I have the egit ui source code checked out.
+In order to prevent dependency cycle problems, use a regular Eclipse (no Egit development setup).
 There should not be compile errors in the tooling.egit-plugin.
 Select Export Deployable plug-ins and fragments, and place the resulting jar in the dropins folder of your Eclipse installation.